 The world is digitizing right before our eyes.
 From Cortana, Siri, and Alexa to Tesla, Uber, and Waymo, autonomous devices and so-called artificial intelligence are all around us.
 Even long-time escapes like sports have become playgrounds for IoT fitness devices and big data statistical analysis.
 Forbes predicts that AI will revolutionize everything from scouting and performance analysis to player health and broadcasting angles.
 So with increasing smart tech working its way into our homes, recreation and commutes, the next logical question is, “What about work?”

-For more, and to learn about all four steps of the autonomous procurement process, register for our webinar, “Four Steps to Autonomous Procurement“.
+For more, and to learn about all four steps of the autonomous procurement process, download this white paper “Four Steps to Autonomous Procurement”.

 In modern procurement teams, many are wondering what will happen when AI technology is truly integrated into purchasing systems.
 Will humans and computers work together, much like they do today, or will jobs be eliminated in favor of computers that can make faster, more accurate financial decisions in a fraction of the time?
 The good and bad news is that autonomous procurement isn’t here yet.
 In fact, we’re only mid-way through the process.
 That means that team leaders have time to prepare their employees, but to properly prepare, you’ll have to understand what the future looks like and where procurement is really headed.